In this article, we are going to discuss Trekking in Nepal in March.

 - Floras and faunas of different places

-- Hospitality of Gurung, Magar and other local ethnic groups
+- The hospitality of Gurung, Magar, and other local ethnic groups

 - Lush forest with blossoming rhododendron, bamboo, and alpine trees.